-The two LTCA curves shown below have been calculated for a gear set carrying respectively 10 [N-m] (upper red curve) and 1000 [N-m] (lower red curve).
+The two LTCA curves shown below have been calculated for a gear set carrying respectively 12 [N-m] (upper red curve) and 1000 [N-m] (lower red curve).

-The 10 [N-m] LTCA TE curve is well above the TCA TE end values (at the pinion tooth root and tip), which means that some parts of the tooth are not in contact.
+The 12 [N-m] LTCA TE curve is well above the TCA TE end values (at the pinion tooth root and tip), which means that some parts of the tooth are not in contact.
 This is reflected in a Contact Pattern which covers only part of the tooth flank as shown below.

-When torque is increased to 1000 [N-m], the LTCA TE curve is barely above the TCA TE end values (at the pinion tooth root and tip), which means that most of the tooth flank is in contact.
+When torque is increased to 100 [N-m], the LTCA TE curve is still above the TCA TE end values (at the pinion tooth root and tip), but getting closer to the ends which means that most of the tooth flank is in contact.
 Increasing the load spreads the Contact Pattern over the tooth flank.
-This is reflected in the Contact Pattern which fully covers the PoC on the tooth flank as shown below, and a Contact Pattern which is wider than that for a 10 [N-m] torque.
+This is reflected in the Contact Pattern which nearly fully covers the PoC on the tooth flank as shown below, and a Contact Pattern which is wider than that for a 10 [N-m] torque.